shifasomji/nn-proposal/index.md

 The related paper that used the dataset we did achieved an accuracy range of 80 - 85%.
 Since our accuracy was around 87%, we think we did a good job replicating the paper's results.
 There is definitely room for improvement, however, as most models today have an accuracy of over 90%.

 **Reflection/Future Work:**
+The neural network did a good job of classifying the images provided - with a maximum accuracy of 87.2%.
+While this is a reasonably high accuracy, it is slightly lower than the accuracy obtained by the models in [this](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=7312934) paper that uses the same dataset.
+Since the paper uses different algorithms such as One Nearest Neighbour and a Random Forests, it would be interesting to experiment with the architecture of the neural network we implemented and see if we can implement a neural network that reaches (and outperforms) the accuracy of these other algorithms.

+Also, the dataset contained images of multiple magnification levels, and the paper referenced above trained and tested their algorithms individually for each magnification level.
+For simplicity, we decided to combine all the different magnification levels rather than train and test based on the magnification levels.
+In the future, separating the training and testing data based on the magnification level and training our neural network on each magnification level individually might lead to higher accuracy.

+Additionally, in one of the early preprocessing steps, we resize each of the images in the dataset to a fixed size of 150 pixels by 150 pixels.
+This possibly leads to a loss of information.
+Hence, it would be informative to omit this resizing step (or reshape the images to a different size) and observe how this affects the performance of the model.

+Furthermore, our model uses the Adam optimizer.
+We leave it to future work to experiment with different optimizers and perform hyperparameter tuning to see how this impacts the accuracy obtained by the model.
+Additionally, we only ran our model for ten epochs (and did not observe much overfitting).
+It would be valuable to run our model for an order of magnitude higher number of epochs and see whether this leads to a higher accuracy or if it leads to overfitting of the data.